ivmai/bdwgc/README.md

 This mechanism performs best for objects that are written only for initialization, and such that only one stubborn object is writable at once.
 It is typically not worth using for short-lived objects.
-Stubborn objects are treated less efficiently than pointerfree (atomic) objects.
+Stubborn objects are treated less efficiently than pointer-free (atomic) objects.

 A rough rule of thumb is that, in the absence of VM information, garbage